Simmering in Milady's Cauldron : Chicken with Honey, Lavender, Sweet Curry, Onion and Lemon

-This is the easiest recipe ever...and one of the loveliest.
+This is the easiest recipe ever...and one of the loveliest using lavender , one of my very favorite herbs.
 I kid you not, you can whip this up in five minutes...bake it for an hour and everyone will think that you're amazing.
-I love it, because in the dead of winter this dish will make you feel as if you're lucky enough to be living in Provence.
+I love it, because in the dead of winter this dish will make you feel as if you're lucky enough to be living in Provence and in the summer it's an absolutely warm, oozing honeyed bliss on the end of your fork.
 If a recipe could have a vibe this one would be love....we can definitely attribute that to the lavender and the honey which promotes such sweetness.
 The lemon, onion and curry makes this recipe as sunny tasting as can be.
 The whole recipe doesn't contain a even a dollop of added fat...a real plus!

 To make this chicken is sinfully simple.
 Buy one cut up organic roasting chicken.
 Thinly sliced a large spanish onion and place 3/4's of it on the bottom of a roasting pan.
 Lay the chicken on top of the onion and then sprinkle the rest of the onion among the chicken pieces.
 Salt and pepper to taste and sprinkle with a sweet curry (this is my favorite, but any will do as long as it's not too strong).
 In a bowl mix the juice of two lemons, 1 heaping tablespoon of culinary lavender ( no more or it will taste soapy!), 2 tablespoons of orange blossom infused (another potent love philter:) balsamic vinegar and 1 cup of raw honey.
 Whisk it all together and pour it all over the chicken pieces.
 Marinate for about thirty minutes and then bake in a preheated 350 degree oven for 45 minutes to an hour.
 You'll know when it's done because the chicken will be golden and the onions will be caramelized and decadent.

-Serve this on your prettiest china with a salad or simple grain like an herbed quinoa and some haricot vert (thin green beans) and a lovely chilled riesling, rose' or a glass of chilled champagne.
-Unfortunately any of the more tannic whites will not play well against the lavender but the sweetness of any of these that I've recommended will be perfect.
+Serve this on your prettiest china with a salad or simple grain like an herbed quinoa and some haricot vert (thin green beans) and a lovely chilled pear hard cider.I don't really like to drink wine with this dish because any of the more tannic varieties will not play well against the lavender but the honeyed sweetness of a good fruit cider will be perfect.

 Then light the candles, sit back and take a bite.
 Let the honey and lemon explode on your tongue and let the dreams of Lavender fields on a French summer's eve whisk you away to the most relaxing state of mind.